 There are many big train stations in Paris and I’ll go through the main ones.
 You can buy your tickets at the train station on ticket machines with cash or card, in the ticket office, or online.

-Remember to check if your ticket is pre-validated of not.
+One of my top Paris travel tips when traveling by train is to check if your ticket is pre-validated or not.
 You have to validate your ticket before you board your train.
 In case you forget, look for the conductor before he or she finds you, to make them validate it for you.

 Gare du Nord